Aaliyah

 On August 25, 2001, at the age of 22, Aaliyah was killed in a plane crash along with eight other people on board, when the overloaded aircraft she was traveling in crashed shortly after takeoff.
 The pilot was later found to have traces of cocaine and alcohol in his body and was not qualified to fly the aircraft designated for the flight.
-Aaliyah's family filed a wrongful death lawsuit against the aircraft's operator, which was settled out of court.
-After her death, Aaliyah's music has continued to achieve commercial success, aided by several posthumous releases, including the compilation albums I Care 4 U (2002) and Ultimate Aaliyah (2005).
+Her family filed a wrongful death lawsuit against the aircraft's operator, which was settled out of court.
+After her death, her music has continued to achieve commercial success, aided by several posthumous releases, including the compilation albums I Care 4 U (2002) and Ultimate Aaliyah (2005).
 She has sold 8.1 million albums in the US and an estimated 24 to 32 million albums worldwide.

 Early life

 Aaliyah Dana Haughton was born on January 16, 1979, in Brooklyn, New York, the younger child of Diane and Michael "Miguel" Haughton, a warehouse worker.
 She was of African-American, Jamaican, and Native American descent.
-Her name is the feminine form of the Arabic "Ali," meaning "highest, most exalted one, the best."
-Aaliyah was fond of her name, calling it "beautiful" and saying she was "very proud of it" and strove to live up to her name every day.
+Her name is the feminine form of the Arabic "Ali", meaning "highest, most exalted one, the best."
+She was fond of her name, calling it "beautiful" and saying she was "very proud of it" and strove to live up to her name every day.
 When she was five years old, her family moved to Detroit, Michigan, where she was raised along with her older brother, Rashad.
 In Detroit, her father began working in the warehouse business, one of his brother-in-law Barry Hankerson's widening interests.
 Her mother stayed home and raised her and her brother.
 Her mother enrolled her in voice lessons at an early age.
 Eventually, she started performing at weddings, church choir, and charity events.
-Aaliyah attended a Catholic school, Gesu Elementary, where in first grade she was cast in the stage play Annie which inspired her to become an entertainer.
+She attended a Catholic school, Gesu Elementary, where in first grade she was cast in the stage play Annie, which inspired her to become an entertainer.

 Aaliyah's mother was a vocalist, and her uncle Hankerson was an entertainment lawyer who had been married to Gladys Knight.
-As a child, Aaliyah traveled with Knight and worked with an agent in New York City to audition for commercials and television programs, including Family Matters.
-After failing to land a role on the show she continued her acting through the Gesu Players.
-In 1989 at age ten she appeared on Star Search, where she performed "My Funny Valentine".
-Aaliyah chose to begin auditioning.
-Her mother made the decision to drop her surname.
+As a child, she traveled with Knight and worked with an agent in New York City to audition for commercials and television programs, including Family Matters.
+After failing to land a role on the show, she continued her acting through the Gesu Players.
+In 1989, at age ten, she appeared on Star Search, where she performed "My Funny Valentine".
+She chose to begin auditioning, while her mother made the decision to drop her surname.
 She auditioned for several record labels and at age 11 appeared in concerts alongside Knight.
 After attending a Gladys Knight concert with music executive Suge Knight, and seeing Aaliyah perform on stage, rapper Tupac Shakur wanted to sign her to a record deal.